-REFERENCE: 1.
+REFERENCES: 1.
 FYCOMPA US Prescribing Information.
 Woodcliff Lake, NJ: Eisai Inc. 2.
 Data on file.
 Eisai Inc., Woodcliff Lake, NJ.

 In the partial-onset seizures clinical trials, hostility- and aggression-related adverse reactions occurred in 12% and 20% of patients randomized to receive FYCOMPA at doses of 8 mg and 12 mg per day, respectively, compared to 6% of patients in the placebo group.
 These effects were dose-related and generally appeared within the first 6 weeks of treatment, although new events continued to be observed through more than 37 weeks.
 These effects in FYCOMPA-treated patients led to dose reduction, interruption, and discontinuation more frequently than placebo-treated patients.
 Homicidal ideation and/or threat have also been reported postmarketing in patients treated with FYCOMPA.
 The combination of alcohol and FYCOMPA significantly worsened mood and increased anger.
 Patients taking FYCOMPA should avoid the use of alcohol.
 Patients, their caregivers, and families should be informed that FYCOMPA may increase the risk of psychiatric events.
 Patients should be monitored during treatment and for at least one month after the last dose of FYCOMPA, and especially when taking higher doses and during the initial few weeks of drug therapy (titration period) or at other times of dose increases.
 Similar serious psychiatric and behavioral events were observed in the primary generalized tonic-clonic (PGTC) seizure clinical trial.